BWE - 315i Conform

 By consolidating granular feedstocks such out-of-spec additive manufacturing powders or machining chips/swarf it can add significant value to a waste stream.

-For new products it is also possible to process rod or powder feedstocks of aluminium, copper, brass and precious metal alloys to replace conventionally extruded products.
+For new products is also possible to process rod or powder feedstocks of aluminium, copper, brass and precious metal alloys to replace conventionally extruded products.

 These might be used in a range of applications such as electrical conductor wire, electrical contactors, electrodes, welding/brazing rods.